wtbates99/posture-pinger/README.md

 - Configurable notification alerts when poor posture is detected
 - Daily/weekly reports of posture statistics
 - Privacy-focused: All processing is done locally on your machine

+## Installation

+1. Clone the repository
+2. Install the required dependencies using `pip install -r requirements.txt`
+3. Run the program using `python src/main.py`

+## Usage

+note: the formatting on this needs to be fixed, but the functionality works

+1. Run the program using `python src/main.py`
+2. Press `t` to toggle tracking
+3. Press `v` to toggle video
+4. Press `q` to quit